My Chef's Apron

 • They are ready when golden brown at the top with crispy edges.

-• I know there is that urge to try one immediately, but trust me, let them sufficiently cool first.
+• I know there is that urge to try one immediately but trust me, let them sufficiently cool first.
+You can use a wire rack or simply leave them on the parchment paper to cool.

 • Once out of the oven, they continue to bake and still develop their flavors while hot.